Gorilla Trek And Tree Climbing Lion Safari -Best Uganda Safaris

 Bwindi Impenetrable National Park Safari

-A Guided Safari To Bwindi Impenetrable National Park
+Bwindi Impenetrable National Park Safari Guide 2026

 Discover Bwindi Impenetrable National Park

 Bwindi Impenetrable National Park was gazetted in 1932 and was introduced as a park in 1991.
-The park is located in south western Uganda in Kanungu district and part of Kisoro.
-Bwindi impenetrable national park is among the world heritage sites and it was recognized by UNESCO in 1994 because of its ecological importance.
+The park is located in south-western Uganda in the Kanungu district and part of Kisoro.

-The park covers an area of 331 square kilometers, inhabiting over 120 mammal species.
-The park has over mammal species, bird species and other wildlife but it is famously known for mountain gorillas and many of the travelers come to Uganda to do gorilla trekking.
+The park has over mammal species, bird species and other wildlife, but it is famously known for mountain gorillas, and many of the travelers come to Uganda to do gorilla trekking.
 The park has got a tropical climate

-Tourist Attractions in Bwindi National Park
+Tourist Attractions to explore on Bwindi National Park safari

 Mountain Gorillas

-Buhoma
+1. Buhoma

-Buhoma sector is located in the northern region of the Bwindi impenetrable national park and it has three gorilla families that is Mubare gorilla family.
-This was the first gorilla family to be open for gorilla trekking in 1992, Habinyanja gorilla family.
-This was first sighted near the swamp ponds and it was habituated in 1997 and first trekked in 1999.
-This gorilla family consists of 13 family members and it is headed by Makara, a silverback and lastly the Rushegura gorilla family which was habituated and opened for trekking in 2000.
-This group consists of 10 gorilla individuals and it spited from the Habinyanja.
+This gorilla family consists of 13 family members, and it is headed by Makara, a silverback, and lastly the Rushegura gorilla family, which was habituated and opened for trekking in 2000.
+This group consists of 10 gorilla individuals, and it spited from the Habinyanja.

 Rushaga